-All applications that meet Minimum Qualifications are forward to the Panel for consideration.
-It is the Screening Panel's job to review the contents of these applications against pre-established, job related criteria and assign a value/score.
+All applications that meet Minimum Qualifications are forward to the Department Contact for consideration.
+They will review the applications against pre-established, job-related criteria and assign a value/score using the Paper Screening Criteria Form.

-The form provides for FOUR categories of evaluation: 1) Educational Training and Background, 2) Experience, 3) Indication of Job Related Skills, Abilities and Attitude, and 4) Additional Screening Criteria (as determined by the Panel).
+The form provides for FIVE categories of evaluation: 1) Educational Training and Background, 2) Experience, 3) Indication of Job-Related Skills, Abilities and Attitude, 4) Veteran Status, and 5) Additional Screening Criteria (as determined by the Department Contact).
 Each category may receive up to 20 points.
 The total cumulative score for each candidate shall assist the panel in determining who will be invited for an oral interview.